A-DaRo/dbl_capstone/project_specification/tests_specification.md

 - Verify that all components behave according to their contracts in the Technical Specification
 - Provide safety rails for refactors (API stability, backward compatibility where applicable)
 - Validate scientific correctness of key metrics and losses using controlled synthetic data
-- Ensure the concurrent, two‑tier metrics pipeline is robust (no deadlocks; graceful shutdown; correct outputs)
+- Ensure the concurrent, three‑tier metrics pipeline is robust (no deadlocks; graceful shutdown; correct outputs)
+- Validate advanced MTL optimization strategies (uncertainty weighting, NashMTL, IMGrad, PCGrad)
 - Keep tests deterministic, parallelizable, and reasonably fast; isolate optional dependencies with skips

 Out of scope: End‑to‑end perf benchmarks and large‑dataset metrics.
 Those are covered by notebooks and optional long‑running scripts.